A tiny island with surprisingly cute beaches, short good coasteering, a small hill and some hiking paths.

 - Beauty/fun: 6.5/10.
 The island is small enough that you could hike, coasteer, swim, enjoy a beach and have some cultural tour in one day.

-- Difficulty: 2.5/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 2.5/10.
 All the hiking paths are very clear.
 Coasteering in the Northern side of the island is very easy.
 SE side is a bit more tricky, but not specially difficult if you swim or, at least, get wet.

 - The map

 A friend of mine invited us to a BBQ in his place, so I decided to go a couple of hours earlier and see how much of the island I could explore.
 Answer: everything in a fast coasteering pace + trail running 🙂

 To get to the island head to Central piers.
 As per Sep17 ferries departing from pier number 6 approx every 45-50min on weekends.
 30 minutes ride in the fast ferries, around 40 minutes for ordinary.

 Once in the island I just headed up the hill, to say hi to my friend and go to the only high ground there.
 Concrete and stairs

 to Finger Hill.
 Nothing particularly interesting here but the views of part of the island and Lantau further away.